Wildlife in Everest Base Camp Trek

 The Mountain Weasel is a fascinating and rare resident of Everest’s high-altitude terrains.
 Its sleek, elongated body perfectly adapts to the rugged environment, effortlessly slipping between rocks in search of prey.

-This small predator primarily hunts rodents, birds, and insects, using its sharp teeth and agility to capture its meals.
-The Mountain Weasel’s fur changes colour with the seasons, providing effective camouflage against predators and prey alike.
-In the winter, its coat turns white, blending in with the snow, while in the summer, it adopts a brownish hue to match the rocky surroundings.
-It helps control small mammal populations and maintain the ecological balance.
+This small predator hunts primarily rodents, birds, and insects, using sharp teeth and agility to catch prey.
+The Mountain Weasel's fur changes color in different seasons, serving as effective camouflage from both predators and prey.
+In winter, the coat is white, while in summer, it wears a brownish colour.
+It helps control the populations of small mammals and thus strikes a balance in the ecology.

 Himalayan Pika

-The Himalayan Pika is a small, rabbit-like animal that lives at Everest's high altitude, between 3,000 and 4,800 meters (9,800 to 15,700 feet).
+The Himalayan Pika is small and rabbit-like and lives at the high altitude of Everest, between 3,000 and 4,800 meters (9,800 to 15,700 feet).
 It is known for its high-pitched calls and role in the ecosystem as a prey species for larger predators.
-The pika’s diet consists mainly of grasses and other plant material.
+The pika's diet consists mainly of grasses and other plant material.

-Pikas have a rounded body, short legs, and a dense coat that helps them stay warm.
-They are well-adapted for living in harsh, high-altitude conditions.
+Pikas are small mammals with rounded bodies, short legs, and dense fur that keeps them warm.
+They are well adapted to surviving in extreme high-altitude conditions.
 They are herbivorous and feed on grasses, herbs, and leaves.

 Yellow-Throated Marten